googleforgames/agones/site/content/en/docs/Guides/troubleshooting.md

  curl -k -H "Content-Type: application/json" -X PUT --data-binary @tmp.json http://127.0.0.1:8001/api/v1/namespaces/agones-system/finalize
 ```

-You may need to clean up any other resources you have in your cluster at this point.
+You may need to clean up any other Agones related resources you have in your cluster at this point.